gramener/gramex/gramex/apps/guide/config/README.md

 - `access-log` writes information logs to a CSV file `$GRAMEXDATA/logs/access.csv`
 - `warn-log` writes warnings to a CSV file `$GRAMEXDATA/logs/warn.csv`

+To override the file names in `access-log` or `warn-log`, override the `filename:`:

+    :::yaml
+    log:
+        handlers:
+            access-log:
+                filename: $YAMLPATH/access.csv    # Place it in the same directory as gramex.yaml
+            warn-log:
+                filename: D:/temp/warn.csv        # Place it at an absolute path

 You can define your own handlers under the `log:` section.
 Here is a handler that writes information logs into `info.log`, backing it up daily:

     :::yaml
+    log:
         handlers:
             info:
                 class: logging.handlers.TimedRotatingFileHandler
                 level: INFO
                 formatter: file         # save it as a CSV file
                 filename: info.log      # file name to save as
                 encoding: utf-8         # encoded as UTF-8
                 when: D                 # rotate the log file day-wise
                 interval: 1             # every single day
                 utc: False              # using local time zone, not UTC
                 backupCount: 30         # keep only last 30 backups
                 delay: true             # do not create file until called

 This handler wrings warnings into `warn.log`, letting it grow up to 10 MB, then archiving it into `warn.log.1`, etc.

     :::yaml
+    log:
         handlers:
             warnings:
                 class: logging.handlers.RotatingFileHandler
                 level: WARN
                 formatter: file         # save it as a CSV file
                 filename: warn.log      # file name to save as
                 encoding: utf-8         # encoded as UTF-8
                 maxBytes: 10485760      # limit the file to up to 10MB
                 backupCount: 3          # keep the last 3 backups
                 delay: true             # do not create file until called

 The `file` formatter is defined in Gramex, and saves the output as a CSV file.
 Here is its definition: